-How is the disclosure of investment fees and costs changing?
-Investment costs which were reported as ‘Indirect Cost Ratios’, will now be reported as ‘Investment Fees’.
+How has the disclosure of investment fees and costs changed?
+Investment costs which were reported as ‘Indirect Cost Ratios’, are now reported as ‘Investment Fees’.
 These are the costs incurred to manage your investments and include things like: •costs of property managers and investment managers, and •operational and transactional costs paid by the Fund in buying and selling assets (for example stamp duty and brokerage).

-The ‘Additional explanation of fees and costs’ section of the PDS will also include:
+The ‘Additional explanation of fees and costs’ section of the PDS also includes:

 •separate disclosure of the transactional and operational costs for each investment option •borrowing costs incurred for the Fund’s interposed vehicles (mainly used for the Fund’s investments in unlisted property), and •real property operational costs for each investment option (some of the costs of the Fund’s building assets such as rates, cleaning and repairs and maintenance, which are offset against rent received).

 Where can I find more information?
-You can find the new investment fees and costs disclosures from 30 September 2017 in the MTAA Super PDS and Super Guide available at mtaasuper.com.au/member-handbooks.
+You can find the our investment fees and costs disclosures in the MTAA Super PDS and Super Guide available at mtaasuper.com.au/member-handbooks.
 Alternatively, you can call us on 1300 362 415